WhiteflagProtocol/whiteflag-api/CONTRIBUTING.md

 9. Use template strings instead of concatenation
 10. Use asynchronous code (callbacks or promises) to process results:
     * Functions exposed by a module MUST be asynchronous, except:
-    * Functions in so called common modules
-      (i.e. either in a directory `common/` or a single module `common.js`) MAY be synchronous and MAY NOT require other project modules
+    * Functions in so called common project modules (i.e. either in a directory `common/` or a single module `common.js`) MAY be synchronous and MAY ONLY require other common project modules
     * Private functions inside a module may be synchronous
 11. Always place a `return` statement before invoking a callback:
    `return callback(err, wfMessage);`